aragilar/python-testing/index.md

 > when you evaluate the acceptability of your own or someone else's software.
 {: .callout}

-In most other programming endeavors, if code is fundamentally wrong
+In most other programming endeavours, if code is fundamentally wrong
 - even for years at a time - the impact of this error can be relatively small.
 Perhaps a website goes down, or a game crashes, or a days worth of writing is lost to a bug in your word processor.
 Scientific code, on the other hand,